Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Problem Formulation and Privacy Definitions

 Suppose that an adversary observes $\bm o$, and aims to guess the true $F$.
 Take $\hat{F}$ as the random variable of the adversary's guess with a distribution $P_{\hat{F}}$, and take $(E_{\hat{f}},\hat{\mathcal{F}})$ as the possible measurable space for $\hat{F}$.
 Analogously, the guessing process can be denoted by a mapping $P_{\hat{F}|O}:E_o\times\hat{\mathcal{F}}\to[0,1]$.
-Further, with any possible true cost function set $f\in\mathcal{F}$ and any possible guess $\hat{f}\in\hat{\mathcal{F}}$, there should be an objective for the adversary to maximize, which could be described in the gain function view \cite{m2012measuring}.
-Specially, consider $g: \mathcal{F}\times\hat{\mathcal{F}}\to \mathbb{R}^+$ as a possible gain function.
-Noticing adversary's preference is unknown, adversary's gain function may be constructed in different ways, for example, by the identity function or by other metrics and distances \cite{m2012measuring,saeidian2023pointwise}.
+Further, with any possible true cost function profile $f\in\mathcal{F}$ and any possible guess $\hat{f}\in\hat{\mathcal{F}}$, there should be an objective for the adversary to maximize, which could be described in the gain function view \cite{m2012measuring}.
+Specifically, consider $g: \mathcal{F}\times\hat{\mathcal{F}}\to \mathbb{R}^+$ as a possible gain function.
+Noticing adversary's preference is unknown, adversary's gain function may be constructed in different ways, for example, by the identity function or by other metrics and distances \cite{m2012measuring,saeidian2023pointwise}. {\begin{remark} The gain function $g$ models the adversary's inference objective in NE computation under privacy preservation.
+Different choices of $g$ correspond to different attack preferences.
+For example, if an adversary aims to exactly infer a player's private cost function, one may take $ g(f,\hat f)=\sum_{i=1}^N\mathbf 1\{f_i=\hat f_i\}, $ while if the adversary seeks to estimate a private parameter $\theta(f)$ as $\hat\theta(\hat{f})$, one may choose a gain based on estimation accuracy, e.g., $ g(f,\hat f)=-\|\theta(f)-\hat\theta(\hat{f})\|^2. $ \end{remark}